-2. How much does the co-op cost?
-There is a $100 fee for the co-op course, regardless of the semester or credits awarded.
+regardless of the semester or credits awarded.

 3. What is the difference between a co-op and an internship?
-A co-op is the integration of classroom theory with applied learning in appropriate fields of business, industry, government, social services and other professions.
+Co-op is the integration of classroom theory with applied learning in appropriate fields of business, engineering, science, technology, education, and other professions.
 Undergraduate students earn academic credit for co-op jobs.
 Co-op jobs typically last more than one semester.
 An internship is sometimes mandatory for certain majors and lasts for typically one semester.

 4. What are the eligibility requirements for participating in the co-op program?
 Students must be full time and degree seeking, maintain a 2.5 undergraduate GPA or a 3.0 graduate GPA, have completed at least 24 semester hours at FIT, or one semester at FIT if a transfer student (if a graduate student, have completed one full time semester at FIT).
-International students must be enrolled in a program of study and must have maintained lawful F1 or J1 student status for two consecutive semesters, and have attended a Curricular Practical Training (CPT) workshop offered by the Office of International Student and Scholar Services.
+International students must be enrolled in a program of study and must have maintained lawful F1 or J1 student status for two consecutive semesters, and have completed a Curricular Practical Training (CPT) workshop offered by the Office of International Student and Scholar Services.
 All students must complete the Co-Op Application Packet.

 5. Will my co-op job be paid?
 Most co-op jobs are paid, but it depends on the company.
 The average salary for engineering jobs is $15-$38 an hour.
 The average salary for non-technical co-op jobs is typically less than $15 an hour.
 Graduate co-op jobs usually pay more than undergraduate co-op jobs.

 - Nathan M. Bisk College of Business: $13.93

 - School of Computing: $16.67

-## LATER CRAWL